Stories of meditation: Practitioners share and review their first-hand experiences

-“Before I learned to meditate I thought it was some sort of time consuming, hippie-ritual-rain-dance.
-On the contrary, I think the reason I have been successful at integrating meditation into my daily life is because it is so simple. …“ — read further
+“Before I learned to meditate I thought it was some sort of time-consuming, hippie-ritual-rain-dance.
+On the contrary, I think the reason I have been successful at integrating meditation into my daily life is that it is so simple. …“ — read further

-Brian B Baker is a dad, meditator and husband.
-He went through a bad depression which led him to discover Transcendental Meditation and want to help others get over the delusions they have in their lives. —
+Brian B Baker is a dad, meditator, and husband.
+He went through a bad depression which led him to discover Transcendental Meditation and wants to help others get over the delusions they have in their lives. —

 Todd Kurpil is a licensed massage therapist.
 Although he has extensive training in several modalities, Todd believes effective healing is not about applying techniques so much as listening to the body through one’s hands and intuition.
 After recently learning to meditate, he has found that it’s of great help against daily stress. —

 “Think of stress in the body like a knot in a string.
 The knot shortens the string, or constricts it, and takes away its natural, expansive state.“ — read further

 Rachel is a professional opera singer.
 In her review, she describes the effects meditation practice can have on close relationships. —

 “It’s funny if we are both able to meditate at the same time, according to our schedules, we always both want to do this.
 Coming out of meditation and opening your eyes to each other for the first time always fills me with love for my partner.“ — read further

 Working in digital film restoration (Framestore CFC, London; Deluxe, Venice; Technicolor, Hollywood and New York), Paola Varvaro tells about the immediate impact of her first meditation session. —